 Chloride binding in concrete progresses with time and the reduced availability of free chlorides to initiate the corrosion reduces.

-OPC based repair material showed high tendencies to form macrocell compared to others.
+OPC based repair materials showed high tendencies to form macrocell compared to others.

 Conclusions

 Macrocell formation in concrete patch repairs was identified when different quality of substrate concrete is repaired with different types of repair material.
-Magnitude of macrocell current was not significant when the chloride contamination is 1% in the substrate.
+The magnitude of the macrocell current was not significant when the chloride contamination is 1% in the substrate.
 Macrocell corrosion becomes significant once the chloride content exceeds this.
-There is no direct relationship between driving potential and macrocell current magnitude when repair materials like polymer modified mortar is used for patch repair.
-A comprehensive evaluation of the repair materials is necessary to ensure the suitability of them in patch repair application.
+There is no direct relationship between driving potential and macrocell current magnitude when repair materials like polymer modified mortar are used for patch repair.
+A comprehensive evaluation of the repair materials is necessary to ensure their suitability in patch repair applications.

 References